 What should you ask your doctor about rhabdomyosarcoma?

 It’s important to have honest, open discussions with your cancer care team.
 They want to answer all of your questions, no matter how minor they might seem.
-For instance, consider these questions:
+For instance, consider asking these questions:

 - What kind of rhabdomyosarcoma does my child have?

-- Has my child’s tumor spread beyond where it started?
+- Has the tumor spread beyond where it started?

 - Do we need other tests before we can decide on treatment?

 - Which risk group does the cancer fall into, and what does that mean?

 - How much experience do you have treating this type of cancer?

 - What do you recommend and why?

 - What are the risks and side effects to the suggested treatments?